sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 The new default `KIND` for resolvers is `PIPELINE`.
 For several reasons:

-- The JavaScript runtime, is only supportsed with PIPELINE resolvers
+- The JavaScript runtime, is only supported with PIPELINE resolvers
 - It makes migrations easier later, if you need to add functions to your resolvers.

 > 💡 To simulate a UNIT resolver, use a PIPELINE with only one function.